What is Osteoarthritis?

 Your symptoms will often vary for no clear reason.
 Some people find that changes in the weather make the pain worse, especially damp weather along with falling atmospheric pressure.
 Others find the pain varies depending on how active they’ve been.
 In more severe cases, the pain might not go away.
 It might stop you sleeping and cause difficulties in your daily activities.

-There are some great resources on the Arthritis UK website, where these images are from.
+There are some great resources on the Arthritis UK website

 How do the symptoms of Osteoarthritis progress?